renderorange/weather-api/README.txt

 Before installing the module dependencies for this project, the bcm2835 C library will need to be installed.

-First, ensure you have build-essential and make installed so you can compile the library.
+First, ensure you have 'build-essential' and 'make' installed so you can compile the library.

     # apt-get install build-essential make

-Download the bcm2835 library to the desired location.
-My personal location for source code is /usr/local/src/, and is used in the example below.
-Also, ensure you have the latest version; the link below is for v1.56 which might not be the latest as you're reading this.
+Download the bcm2835 library source code to the desired location and extract the tarball.
+You'll want to ensure you have the latest version before downloading; the link below is for v1.56 which might not be the latest as you're reading this.

     # cd /usr/local/src/
     /usr/local/src # wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.56.tar.gz